 We request that the superstar of the 1970s to be inducted into the Rock ‘n Roll Hall of Fame.
-It is almost 50 years since he had his first number one hit record, I Think I Love You.
+It is now in 2020, 50 years since he had his first number one hit record, I Think I Love You.

 David sold more than 30million albums and collected in excess of 24 gold and platinum records.
 This includes four consecutive multi-platinum albums.

 David was the first recording star to be globally merchandised – a one man brand – which set the standards musically and culturally for many who followed in his footsteps.
 He inspired a generation of rock musicians through his solo career and live shows.
 Now that David has passed into the Rock 'n' Roll Heaven it becomes even more important that his contribution to the history of American (and worldwide) music, and his personal legacy is not ignored any longer.

 David was the world’s highest paid performer by the age of 21, and had the biggest fan club on the planet.
 Breaking box office records at New York’s Madison Square Garden, where his show sold out in 40 minutes (1972); the Houston Astrodome where he played to two sell-out crowds in one day; London’s Wembley Empire Pool (1973) where he sold out a record six shows in three days; Melbourne Cricket Ground in Australia (1974) where the hysteria was so intense it was compared to World War III amid calls for him to be deported; and White City Stadium in London the same year.
 He stopped traffic everywhere he went across New Zealand, Australia, the Far East, Europe and the United States.